Smoac/openbis-fork/docs/system-documentation/configuration/archiving-datasets.md

 If you want to disallow archiving, choose 'Lock'.
 Remember that you can do this only for available data sets.
 The 'Archiving Status' will change to 'AVAILABLE (LOCKED)'.
 To make archiving possible again, choose 'Unlock'.

+Note that the recommended way is to **not use** the core-UI for archiving, but to use the ELN-LIMS for this, as detailed below.

 ### ELN-LIMS

-Instead of triggering archiving only requesting archiving is possible.
+Instead of triggering archiving direclty, via the ELN archiving can only be **requested**.
 The maintenance task [ArchivingByRequestTask](./maintenance-tasks.md#archivingbyrequesttask) is required.
 It triggers the actual archiving.
 For details on archiving and unarchiving via ELN UI see [archive](../docs/user-documentation/general-users/data-archiving.md)

 ## Automatic archiving